hhddang/hhddang/README.md

-I'm Dang,
+Hi, I'm Dang. <br/>

+I made some changes in github account. <br/>
-This is my sub-account.
+This is now my sub-account. <br/>
-Please visit main account at https://github.com/hdang-dev
+Please visit new account at https://github.com/hdang-dev <br/>

+Thank you! ~~